redyorg/redyorg.github.io/_casestudies/africanculture.md

 ### &nbsp;

-* Africa is host to an estimate 1500-2000 different languages and dialects.
+* Africa is host to an estimated 1500-2000 different languages and dialects.

 * A population of 1.3 billion people is spread over 54 countries.
 Over 3000 tribes make Africa one of the most diverse continents in the world.

-* Some of the [highest rural population percentages in the world](http://data.worldbank.org/indicator/SP.RUR.TOTL.ZS) contribute to great Africa’s great diversity, but also to logistical challenges.
+* Some of the [highest rural population percentages in the world](http://data.worldbank.org/indicator/SP.RUR.TOTL.ZS) contribute to Africa’s great diversity, but also to logistical challenges.

 #### &nbsp;